The Effect of Camber on Force Generation in Leading Edge/Trailing Edge Switching Hovering Mode

 The leading edge/trailing edge switching mode has been identified as advantageous because it allows airfoils to have camber.
 In this paper, the effect of camber was investigated in a series of two dimensional, unsteady, laminar computations with dynamic mesh for plunging and pitching airfoils operating at Reynolds numbers from 100 to 2,500 and reduced frequencies of 0.5 to 2.
 Vortices are identified shedding from the edges.
 Lift is created by a downward directed wake and by rotational circulation.
 Camber was found to increase lift at every Reynolds number and reduced frequency in this stu

-T. A. Swanson and K. M. Isaac, "The Effect of Camber on Force Generation in Leading Edge/Trailing Edge Switching Hovering Mode," 27th AIAA Applied Aerodynamics Conference, American Institute of Aeronautics and Astronautics (AIAA), Jan 2009.
+T. A. Swanson and K. M. Isaac, "The Effect of Camber on Force Generation in Leading Edge/Trailing Edge Switching Hovering Mode," Proceedings of the 27th AIAA Applied Aerodynamics Conference (2009, San Antonio, TX), American Institute of Aeronautics and Astronautics (AIAA), Jun 2009.

 Mechanical and Aerospace Engineering